OpenINF/openinf-util-types/README.md

 <a name="isUint8ClampedArray"></a>

 ## isUint8ClampedArray(value) ⇒ <code>boolean</code>
-Determines if value is actually a Uint8ClampedArray.
+Determines if value is actually of type `Uint8ClampedArray`.

 **Kind**: global function